M-Scott-Lassiter/Alphanumeric-Encoder/README.md

 This is useful for converting letter indexes (used by people) to numbers (used by computers).
 Examples include:

 -   Spreadsheet columns (e.g. Microsoft Excel's end column is "XFD" which corresponds to 16384)
--   Chess boards use letters and numbers to identify the grid
+-   Game boards (e.g. Chess, Battleship) use letters and numbers to identify the grid
 -   Geographic grid reference systems

 ### Install as an NPM Package